 Stripping Away American Freedom: A Call to Action

-by Reverend Loveshade December 1, 2001
+by Alden Loveshade December 1, 2001

 |

-as long as the author's name is listed and the content is unchanged.
+long as the author's name is listed and the content is unchanged.
 I think it's

 More than one person in the United States of America, conservative and liberal,